Edward Jones Logo

 1950 – 1975

 The most business-like Edward Jones emblem resembles an elegant business card and consists of a black square with a two-level inscription, separated by a thin horizontal line.
 The upper and lower rows are centered.
-The words “Edward” and “Investments” have sharp serifs, while “Jones” has none at all.
+The words “Edward” and “Investments” have sharp serifs, while “Jones” has none.
 Double borders frame the geometric figure.

 1975 – 2001

-The visual principle of dividing the name into two parts using different fonts was preserved, but the black square disappeared.
+The visual principle of dividing the name into two parts with different fonts was preserved, but the black square was removed.
 In its place, a green rectangle was introduced to symbolize the attraction of monetary flows.
 Designers also maintained the double frame.
 However, they supplemented the dividing line with another identical one, matching its thickness and length.
 As a result, the logo became more expressive.

 2001 – today

-After experimenting with geometric shapes in various forms and colors, Edward Jones Investment Company chose a minimalist logo that places the main focus on the text.
+After experimenting with geometric shapes in various forms and colors, Edward Jones Investment Company chose a minimalist logo that focuses on the text.
 There are two inscriptions: the company name and the slogan.
 The black letters on a white background look professional.
 They are distinct, clear, and expressive.
-Serifs are only used in the first word, while the rest have slab serif letters.
+Serifs are used only in the first word, while the rest use slab serif letters.
 The absence of borders symbolizes the limitless possibilities of investing, which attracts clients.

 Font and Colors